 - 1.1 We value the commitment and energy of all those who contribute to our governance.
+We believe it is important to behave professionally at all times and to ensure that we afford respect to all those with whom we come into contact.

+- 1.2 This Code of Conduct applies to:

+- 1.2.1 Trust Members

+- 1.2.2 Directors

-We believe it is important to behave professionally at all times and to ensure that we afford respect to all those with whom we come into contact. - 1.2 This Code of Conduct applies to: - 1.2.1 Trust Members - 1.2.2 Trustees - 1.2.3 Members of Local Academy Committees (LGCs). - 1.3 This Code of Conduct is deemed to have been accepted and agreed by anyone who agrees to serve within any part of our governance. - 1.4 Governance is a collective responsibility hence the use of 'we' throughout section 3.
-However, we also believe that those involved in governance are individually accountable - as a consequence, those involved in our governance must also abide by the staff code of conduct, which is a separate policy relating to behaviours.
+- 1.2.3 Member of Trust committees

+- 1.2.4 Members of Local Academy Committees (LGCs);

+- 1.2.5 Members of the ELT

+- 1.3 This Code of Conduct is deemed to have been accepted and agreed by anyone who agrees to serve within any part of our governance.

+- 1.4 Governance is a collective responsibility hence the use of 'we' throughout section 3.
+However, we also believe that those involved in governance are individually accountable as a consequence, those involved in our governance must also abide by the staff code of conduct, which is a separate policy relating to behaviours.